From JUNE 15th - SEPTEMBER 1st

 contact: Ellie Barnes 549-1384 or Peg Plimpton 542-1543

-They invite you to come and share their fellowship, a monthly program, and outreach to church members who need a little TLC and support of missions like the YWCA Battered Women's Shelter.
+They invite you to come and share their fellowship, coffee, a monthly program, and outreach to church members who need a little TLC and support of missions like the YWCA Battered Women's Shelter.

 They have been meeting together for a long time which has led to many long friendships.
 They invite you to their program and meeting.